13th-Month Pay Computation: Employee and Employer Quick Guide

 • A mandatory benefit: The 13th-month pay law mandates that all employers in the Philippines must grant their employees this pay before December 25 each year.

 • It must be 1/12th of the annual basic salary: The law initially applied to employees earning up to Php 1,000 per month, entitling them to receive one-twelfth (1/12) of their basic salary for the entire calendar year.
-In 1986, former President Corazon Aquino signed a memorandum that removed the salary ceiling, making rank-and-file employees of all income levels eligible to receive the 13th-month pay.
+In 1986, former President Corazon Aquino signed a memorandum that removed the salary ceiling, making rank-and-file employees of all income levels eligible to receive the 13th-month bonus.

 • It is not taxable if it is less than or equal to Php 90,000: The TRAIN law raised the tax exemption ceiling for the 13th-month pay from Php 82,000 to Php 90,000, benefiting a broader range of employees.

-Under the Department of Labor and Employment’s (DOLE) guidelines, the following private sector employees should receive their 13th-month pay:
+Under the Department of Labor and Employment’s (DOLE) guidelines, the following private-sector employees should receive their 13th-month pay:

 • Rank-and-file employees who have worked in the company for at least a month within the calendar year.